teweldemat/funcscript/docs/examples.md

 </div>

-because the inline lambda squares each entry and `eval` surfaces the mapped list.
+The inline lambda squares each entry and `eval` surfaces the mapped list.

 ## Guarding Against Missing Data
 Use `if ... then ... else ...` expressions to keep JSON structures resilient: